Warbah Island

+History

+On 29 July 1913, a draft treaty was created by the Ottoman Empire and the United Kingdom in which Warbah Island was included in the territory of the Emirate of Kuwait.
+However, the treaty was not ratified due to the outbreak of World War I. In 1951, Iraq offered to accept the 1951 border agreement on the condition that Warbah Island be given to them, but Kuwait rejected this and Iraq withdrew the offer in 1953.
+In 1956, the British proposed that Kuwait give up Warbah Island in exchange for water supply from Iraq, but Kuwait rejected this.

-In November 1994, Iraq formally accepted the UN-demarcated border with Kuwait which had been spelled out in Security Council Resolutions 687 (1991), 773 (1993), and 833 (1993) which formally ended an earlier claim to Warbah Island.
+Iraq claimed the island in the 1970s and 1980s.
+In November 1994, Iraq formally accepted the UN-demarcated border with Kuwait which had been spelled out in Security Council Resolutions 687 (1991), 773 (1993), and 833 (1993) which formally ended Iraq's earlier claim to Warbah Island.

 Near the island in early December 2002, in the lead-up to the invasion of Iraq, an Iraqi ship opened fire on two Kuwaiti coastguard patrol boats, causing them to collide.
-A US serviceman and two Kuwaiti coastguards were injured in the attack, no mention was made of the reason for the US serviceman's presence.
+A US serviceman and two Kuwaiti coastguards were injured in the attack, no mention was made of the reason for the US serviceman's presence on a Kuwaiti vessel.